posmishka/linux/software/vim/registers.md

 "*y -  copy to system clipboard (middle mouse button to paste outside the vim) "*p - paste from system clipboard

+"*yy - copy the current line
+gg, then "*yG